THE ASSOCIATION.

 Climate emergency

-We are trying to save the planet so that humans can continue to live here as comfortably as possible.
+If we seek to save the climate, it is so that humans can continue to live on this planet as best as possible.

-We are not naïve and know that maintaining a framework in which all our members can find their place will sometimes mean removing people who threaten our values or founding principles.
+We are not naïve either and we know that preserving a framework in which our members can find their place will sometimes require removing people who threaten our values or the founding principles of our association.
+We will do this with respect for the individual, but with firmness.
+The importance given to co-optation and validation by peers is justified by this imperative.

 Respect for science

-The organisation has a decentralised and participatory governance structure, initially inspired by the Swedish Pirate Party.
+The organisation has a decentralised and participatory governance structure.
 Here are some of the key principles.

 • Do-ocracy: The members of the NGO can take the initiative and are encouraged to do so.
 Those who do, decide and vice versa.
 Everyone is asked to respect each others’ initiatives, even if it means exploring different ideas in parralel and seeing which one works best.